 Where the driveline is changed from front to rear the vehicle will be subject to an eligibility inspection, with the sole purpose to create a vehicle passport and prove vehicle eligibility.
 The engine must be mounted equidistant (fore & aft) of the front axle centre line)

 Where the driven wheels remain as production, the engine must remain in its original position plus or minus 3” (75mm) in the vertical or horizontal Plane.

+Non-Ford Motor Company engines are permitted but go up one class based on their engine capacity.

 10.7.3 Induction Systems: